simpeter/apd/docs/lab3.md

 database for at least 100 insertions, but ideally much more.
 Note that the test script will use arbitrary strings for the values of `hotelId`, `inDate`, and `outDate`.
 Do not expect the values for `inDate` and `outDate` to be properly formatted dates, for example.
+If this is a problem for your database, you may modify `test_nvmdb.sh` to provide dates of the proper format.
+In that case, please submit your modified `test_nvmdb.sh` with your code to us.

 Use `bench_reserve.sh` on the client to measure reservation latency.
 You may also modify the parameters specified in the `curl`